 - IEX.
 As lead counsel, represented the holder of software patents used in the telephone call center industry.

 Rankings & Honors

 - Ranked in Chambers USA as a leading intellectual property lawyer (Band 1).
-The 2016 edition notes that he is “very good at connecting with juries" and represents "high-profile clients in patent disputes."
+The 2021 edition notes that "He is a tremendous story teller who is able to present the best possible case at trial."

 - Recognized as a leading U.S. patent litigator in World Intellectual Property Review’s (WIPR) directory of “World IP Leaders," 2016-2017

 - Named Best Lawyers Tyler Intellectual Property "Lawyer of the Year," 2017